 Pregnancy, although a happy event, is also a time of intense emotion.
 Studies have shown that a relaxed and stress- free experience benefits both mother and baby.
 My clients often ask me what a pregnancy massage can do to help through pregnancy.
 A relaxed, expectant mother will have lower blood pressure and respiratory rates, and better blood flow to the uterus and placenta which helps the foetus.
 Many pregnant women suffer from aches and pains because of the unique stress on the body during this time.

 Regular Prenatal Massage has many benefits including:

-- Helps to alleviate stress on weight bearing joints and musculo-fascial structures.
+- Helps to alleviate stress on weight-bearing joints and musculo-fascial structures.

-- Helps alleviate muscular tension, stiffness and pain especially in the upper back, neck, and shoulders and in the lower back, hips and sacroiliac joint including sciatica
+- Helps alleviate muscular tension, stiffness and pain, especially in the upper back, neck, and shoulders and in the lower back, hips and sacroiliac joint including sciatica.

-- Aids relaxation and stress reduction and relieves mental and physical fatigue
+- Aids relaxation and stress reduction.

 Postnatal massage can be just as important as a prenatal massage helping the body to recover from childbirth.
-As well as targeting areas of physical tension in the body it can also help you relax and rejuvenate mentally and emotionally.
+As well as targeting areas of physical tension in the body, it can also help you relax and rejuvenate mentally and emotionally.

-A typical pregnancy treatment lasts 1 hour.
+A typical pregnancy treatment lasts one hour.